invertase/react-native-firebase-docs/v3.0.0/faqs.md

 TODO

-## Comparison to Firestack

-Firestack was a great start to integrating Firebase and React Native, however has underlying issues which needed to be fixed.
-A V3 fork of Firestack was created to help address issues such as lack of standardisation with the Firebase Web SDK, and missing core features (crash reporting, transactions etc).
-The volume of pull requests with fixes/features soon became too large to manage on the existing repository, whilst trying to maintain backwards compatibility.

-RNFirebase was re-written from the ground up, addressing these issues with core focus being around matching the Web SDK as closely as possible and fixing the major bugs/issues along the way.

 ## [Android] Google Play Services related issues

 The firebase SDK requires a certain version of Google Play Services installed on Android in order to function properly.